Rackham Golf Course: History

 In 1924, Horace Rackham purchased acres of land in Huntington Woods, Michigan, near land owned by the Detroit Zoological Society.
 (Currently this land would be extending from the corner of I-696 and Woodward to I-696 and Scotia Road).
 Rackham promised to donate the land towards a zoo as long as Detroit voters approved of it.
 The voters did pass the proposal, and Rackham followed through on his promise and gave 22 acre for a parking lot, and the rest for a public golf course to be built.
 In 1925, the course was complete.
 Designed by Donald Ross, who also designed the Detroit Golf Club and numerous other courses, created an 18-hole course open to the public.
-Rackham has also been named one of Donald Ross' ten best public golf courses.
+Rackham has also been named one of Ross' ten best public golf courses.
 It has been the home of Ben Davis, one of the country's first African-American golf pros.
 Joe Louis, the famous boxer known as the "Brown Bomber", played the course on a regular basis back in his day.
 The historic original front 9 was closed in October 1983 for major revisions due to the encroachment of I-696 extending through the area.
 Major changes to the front 9-hole layout were completed about 2 1/2 years later.
 The 7th & 9th holes are the only two untouched front 9 holes remaining from the original Ross layout.